GeoNVS: Geometry Grounded Video Diffusion for Novel View Synthesis: Experiment

 \textbf{Compatibility with geometry priors.} A key advantage of GeoNVS is its plug-and-play compatibility with diverse feed-forward geometry models without requiring any additional training.
 To validate this, we integrate GS-Adapter with four different geometry priors~\cite{chen2024mvsplat,xu2025depthsplat,wang2025vggt,wang2025pi3} and evaluate using SEVA~\cite{zhou2025stable} as the generative backbone in~\cref{tab:ablation_lrms1}.
 Both fusion variants consistently improve over the SEVA baseline regardless of the geometry prior used.
 However, Naïve Fusion remains sensitive to prior quality: while VGGT yields strong gains on T\&T (+3.37 dB), Pi3 degrades below the baseline on DTU (14.83 vs. 17.03), as observed in~\cref{fig:fusion_module}.
 Adaptive Fusion substantially mitigates this sensitivity, achieving robust and consistently superior results across all priors (19.02–19.18 dB on DTU; 19.22–19.26 dB on CO3D), and enabling flexible substitution of the geometry backbone without performance degradation.

 \newpara{GeoNVS with CameraCtrl.} To demonstrate that GS-Adapter generalizes beyond SEVA, we integrate it into CameraCtrl~\cite{he2025cameractrl} in~\cref{tab:ablation_lrms2}.
 Standalone geometry priors consistently underperform the CameraCtrl baseline, suggesting that geometry alone is insufficient in sparse-view settings.
-GeoNVS with Naïve Fusion improves over both the baseline and the standalone priors across most settings, achieving up to \textbf{+1.66} PSNR gain on average over the baseline, suggesting that GS-Adapter provides complementary benefit even on top of a strong geometry prior and is applicable beyond a single diffusion backbone.

-\newpara{Analysis of model components.} Table~\ref{tab:ablation_model} validates the contribution of each design choice in GS-Adapter.
+GeoNVS with Naïve Fusion improves over both the baseline and the standalone priors across most settings, achieving up to \textbf{+1.66} PSNR gain on average over the baseline, suggesting that GS-Adapter provides complementary benefit even on top of a strong geometry prior and is applicable beyond a single diffusion backbone. \newpara{Analysis of model components.} Table~\ref{tab:ablation_model} validates the contribution of each design choice in GS-Adapter.
 Both the feature consistency loss $\mathcal{L}_\text{feat}$ and Gaussian positional encoding (GS-PE) contribute to performance, as removing either component leads to consistent drops across benchmarks, indicating that explicit 3D structural cues and fine-grained supervision are both necessary for recovering details lost during the lifting-and-rendering process.
+RefineNet consistently yields performance gains, demonstrating its independent contribution beyond 3D-GS splatting.
 Finally, using multi-scale features together in GeoNVS provides consistent improvements, indicating that geometry-guided features across multiple spatial resolutions are complementary.